khwadj/laravel-classes/readme.md

 <br> `MyModel::where(...)->first_and_remember();`

 <br>Collection as results of queries on a Model return an instance of `khwadj\Eloquent\Collection` that is indexed by primary key

+**CAREFUL : THIS WILL BREAK EAGERLOADING OF BELONGSTOMANY RELATIONSHIPS**

+*This package is not compatible with belongsToMany relationships due to the indexation of entries.
+It is recommended not to use this package until I submit a solution to index collections properly*

 ```
 $models = MyModel::all();